£10 Off Orders Over £250 (Inc Vat)

 Measure and note the width and height of your window frame.

-Unroll the window insulation film on a clean surface.
+Unroll the window insulation film on a flat, clean surface.
 Cut the film to size using your frame measurements, leaving an extra inch or two on each side to ensure it covers the entire window — you can trim it later.

 If your film kit doesn't include a cutting tool, use scissors to make a clean, straight cut.
 You can also use a utility knife or box cutter for precision.